 There are currently three ways to connect to a running Hazelcast cluster:

 Native Clients enable you to perform almost all Hazelcast operations without being a member of the cluster.
-It connects to one of the cluster members and delegates all cluster wide operations to it (dummy client) or connects to all of them and delegate operations smartly (smart client).
-When the relied cluster member dies, client will transparently switch to another live member.
+It connects to one of the cluster members and delegates all cluster wide operations to it (dummy client), or it connects to all of them and delegates operations smartly (smart client).
+When the relied cluster member dies, the client will transparently switch to another live member.

 There can be hundreds, even thousands of clients connected to the cluster.
-But, by default there are core count * 10 threads on the server side that will handle all the requests (e.g. if the server has 4 cores, it will be 40).
+By default, there are core count 10* threads on the server side that will handle all the requests (e.g. if the server has 4 cores, it will be 40).

 Imagine a trading application where all the trading data are stored and managed in a Hazelcast cluster with tens of nodes.
 Swing/Web applications at the traders' desktops can use Native Clients to access and modify the data in the Hazelcast cluster.

 Currently, Hazelcast has Native Java, C++ and .NET Clients available.
 This chapter describes the Java Client.